How To Make Steel-Cut Oatmeal in Jars: One Week of Breakfast in 5 Minutes

 The result?
 Monday through Friday, you have a jar of wholesome oatmeal all ready to go.
 Pop it in the microwave at work and breakfast is served!
 Here’s how I do it.

-Healthy and full of fiber, with a nutty creaminess that puts the mush of other porridges to shame, steel-cut oats are simply one of the best breakfasts you can eat.
+Healthy and full of fiber, with a nutty creaminess that puts the mushiness of other porridges to shame, steel-cut oats are simply one of the best breakfasts you can eat.
 They can take some time to prepare, however.
-If you prepare them from scratch they can take up to 45 minutes to cook.
+If you prepare them from scratch, they can take up to 45 minutes to cook.

-Some people get around this by cooking them in the slow cooker (here is a great recipe with buttermilk and apricots).
-Personally, I find that the slow cooker makes even steel-cut oats a bit too mushy, and I usually don’t want to make a big enough batch to fill my slow cooker.
-So I use a quick, easy overnight method:
+But personally, I find that the slow cooker makes even steel-cut oats a bit too soft for my taste, and I usually don’t want to make a big enough batch to fill my slow cooker.
+So instead I usually use a quick, easy overnight method.